rafaelaudy/rafaelaudy.github.io/_posts/2015-10-20-javascript-full-stack-learnings.md

 ---
 layout: post
-title: AngularJS, NodeJS and Couchbase - Personal Retrospective and Learnings
+title: AngularJS, NodeJS and Couchbase - Personal Retrospective
 ---

+Since I have been working for almost a year in a big project built with AngularJS, NodeJS and Couchbase I thought it would be a good idea to do a small review and register the coolest things that I learned and some of the pitfalls that we encountered.

 ![Gandalf thinking about the project](http://mulubinba.typepad.com/.a/6a00d8341dd88553ef014e5f56216c970c-pi)

-Since I have been working for almost a year in a big project built with AngularJS, NodeJS and Couchbase

-I thought it would be a good idea to review it and write about all the cool things I learned and the pitfalls that we encountered.

 The application was targeted to be globally available and had to handle a lot of data so there was no shortage of challenges.

-I'll be writing about those topics in the followings months, this post is a kind of backlog.
+I'll be writing about some of those topics in the followings months, this post is a kind of backlog.
-So please comment if you want me to prioritize one of the subjects and thank you for your patience. :)
+So please shout at the comment if you want me to prioritize one of these subjects and thank you for your patience. :)

 If you don't agree with the way we handled one of these challenges let me know, I would love the feedback!